datakind/promptflow_devops_example/README.md

 3. `conda env create -f environment.yml`
 4. `conda activate promtpflow-serve`

-Note: The repo should support both Open AI and Azurer Open AI depending on the variables set in the `.env` file.
+The repo should support both OpenAI and Azurer OpenAI depending on the variables set in the `.env` file.
+If you want to test content safety, you will need to set up an Azure content safety instance, or dicoennect that connection in the flow and implement your own custom solution.

 ### Promptflow
 Promptflow can be run from the commandline, see [documentation](https://microsoft.github.io/promptflow/index.html) for further information, but a nice way to use it is to use VS Code which has a user interface for managing flows.
 To use this ..